heraldofortuna/genomafoodies/README.md

 ## Comments

+- You can filter the table, in addition to sorting in ascending and descending order with respect to various fields.

+- The application is responsive.

-- had a problem this year-end holiday so I was 2 whole days late.
+- I had a problem this year-end holiday so I was 2 whole days late.
 I sincerely hope that there is still time to deliver the project and you can review it.

 [Go up](#genoma-foodies)